Fast computation of exact confidence intervals for randomized experiments with binary outcomes

-Finally, the following proposition states that the intervals $\mathcal I_\alpha$ converge at a $n^{-1/2}$ rate in the balanced case.
+Finally, the following proposition states that the intervals $\mathcal I_\alpha$ converge at a $n^{-1/2}$ rate when $m$ is proportional to $n$.
 This rate is characteristic of many confidence interval procedures based on central limit theorem asymptotics.
 We therefore see that the large $n$ scaling behavior of the length of the interval $\mathcal I_\alpha$ is the same as that of the intervals produced by asymptotic methods when $m/n$ is bounded away from from $0$ and $1$.\footnote{ In \Cref{rate}, our focus is on establishing the correct scaling rate, not obtaining the optimal constant prefactor.
 This estimate is quite conservative compared to the interval lengths we find empirically through simulation.
 A sharper bound for the balanced design, derived using the Chernoff bound, is available in an earlier version of the paper \cite{aronow2023fast}. }